Sailing holidays Turkey

 A selection of Turkish terms found on charts and in nautical publications.

-Selecting your charter yacht.
+Selecting your (bareboat) charter yacht

-Catamarans vs monohulls.
+Catamarans vs monohulls

-Wind roses for Turkey and Cyprus.
+Wind roses for Turkey and Cyprus

-Sailing between Greece and Turkey.
+Sailing between Greece and Turkey

-Swimming or snorkelling: seawater surface temperatures
+Swimming or snorkeling: seawater surface temperatures

-Further reading: Indispensable books about (sailing in) Turkey.
+Further reading: indispensable books about (sailing in) Turkey.